tahoma2d/tahoma2d_docs/source/creating_movements.rst

 You can use up to 20 hooks for each level; each hook is labeled with a number, to reference it in each level frame.

 By activating the **Snap** option, hooks for the current level can be accurately placed by snapping them exactly to the same position of hooks defined for the other animation levels visible in the viewer.
-In case the current level is a Toonz Vector level, hooks will snap also to the center of any closed shapes it may contain (e.g. rectangles, circles or single vector shapes closed with the Tape tool).
+In case the current level is a Vector level, hooks will snap also to the center of any closed shapes it may contain (e.g. rectangles, circles or single vector shapes closed with the Tape tool).
 This option may prove useful especially when defining hooks for cutout animation models (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

 Hook information is saved along with each level, as a file in XML format, named as the file but with the *_hooks* suffix.
 For example, hooks defined for the level ``mouse``  will be saved in the file ``mouse_hooks.xml`` .